 How To Exclude The Pages/Posts From Force Login Feature (Hook)

-It is designed to create a membership feel to your WordPress site, making users Login to get inside the WordPress website.
+It is designed to create a membership feel to your WordPress site, making users log in to get inside the WordPress website.

-Suppose you want to exclude a specific page, i.e., Privacy Policy, from the Force Login, what would you do?
+Suppose you want to exclude a specific page, i.e., Privacy Policy, from the Force Login.
+What would you do?

 Make sure to read this doc till the end.
 Let’s get started!